In normal usage, the user needs to select a robotnix "flavor" in their configuration file by setting the

 LineageOS support in robotnix should be considered "experimental," as it does yet have the same level of support provided for

 LineageOS source metadata may be updated irregularly in robotnix, and certain modules (such as the updater) are not guaranteed to work.

-Moreover, LineageOS does not appear to provide the same level of security as even the vanilla flavor, with dm-verity/AVB,
+Moreover, LineageOS does not appear to provide the same level of security as even the vanilla flavor, as it disables dm-verity/AVB, sets

-userdebug as the default variant, and vendor files with unclear origin.
+userdebug as the default variant, and uses vendor files with unclear origin.

 LineageOS support is still valuable to include as it extends support to a much wider variety of devices, and provides the base that many other Android ROMs use to customize.

 Contributions and fixes from LineageOS users are especially welcome!

 For devices with "boot-as-recovery", the typical LineageOS flashing process involves first producing a

 boot.img with fastboot, and then sideloading the